laminae-technic-rustle/ln-lightning-viz/README.md

 ## Dockerized
 Note that the docker container used here directly runs the production build of next.js.
-Running this in production is ill-advised as it will not scale.
+Running this in a production environment will not work.

 ```bash
 docker-compose up --build